 We offer free consultation for current and start up businesses through our team of consultants.
 We have assisted numerous businesses prior to opening their business and have also helped retain jobs by assisting newly opened businesses.
 Product consulting, web design, business plans, and strategic marketing, e commerce and retail integration are areas which we focus our expertise on to help you grow what you do best.
 Contact our office anytime, we are here to help or visit our incubator page.

 We have worked for a number of years to upgrade our highway style lights to proper historic style, cast iron LED decorative light posts.
-Through support from a very generous local foundation, and partnering with the City of Latrobe we have been pleased with the results of this $345,000 project.
-During this project we also were able to bring attention to safety issues which were corrected.
-This critically important project has brought Latrobe into the future while properly preserving the fabric of our history for decades to come.
+Through support of the Katherine Mabis McKenna Foundation and partnering with the City of Latrobe, we have been pulled off the first phase of this ambitous $345,000 project.
+We also assisted in the design and implementation of the ambitious 3.4 million dollar CMAQ project that resulted in all new traffic lights, crosswalks, paved streets, a number of underground utilities being upgraded.
+This transformational project has brought Latrobe into the future while properly preserving the fabric of our history for decades to come.

 Building Renovation and Preservation

-Our design team led by Histroic Interpreter and Architect Steve Patricia, M.A and Art Director, George Fetkovich help provide the direction for our core building renovations and restorations.
+Our design team led by Historic Interpreter and Architect Steve Patricia, M.A provides the direction for our core building renovations and restorations.
 This committee also has other contractors, architects, and city officials dedicated to preserving and enhancing our downtown infrastructure.
 For more examples of a few of these many projects, please visit our Facade Page.

 Blight remediation and Intentional Place making